-The effective date announced by the New releases / amendments / revisions of the Standards and International Accounting Interpretations Standards Board Amendment to IFRS 10 and IAS 28 "The Assets Sales or Purchase To be determined by the between Investors and Their Affiliates or Joint Ventures" "International Accounting Standards Board (IASB).
-IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 "Insurance Contracts" January 1, 2023 Amendment to International Financial Reporting Standard 17: "Initial January 1, 2023 Application of IFRS 17 and IFRS 9-Comparative Information" Current or non-current classification of liabilities (Amendments to IAS 1) January 1, 2023 Amendment to International Financial Reporting Standards (IAS) #1 January 1, 2023 "Disclosure of accounting policies."
-Amendment to International Financial Reporting Standards (IAS) #8 January 1, 2023 "Definition of accounting estimate."
-Amendment to International Accounting Standard 12 "Deferred Tax January 1, 2023 related to Assets and Liabilities arising from a Single Transaction"

-The Group has assessed the aforementioned standards, interpretations, and interpretative announcements and has concluded that they have no material impact on the Group's financial position and financial performance.
+The effective date announced by the International Accounting New releases / amendments / revisions of the Standards and Interpretations Standards Board Amendment to IFRS 10 and IAS 28 "The Assets Sales or Purchase between To be determined by Investors and Their Affiliates or Joint Ventures" the "International Accounting Standards Board (IASB).
+IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 "Insurance Contracts" January 1, 2023 Amendment to International Financial Reporting Standard 17: "Initial January 1, 2023 Application of IFRS 17 and IFRS 9-Comparative Information" Current or non-current classification of liabilities (Amendments to IAS 1) January 1, 2023 Amendment to International Financial Reporting Standards (IAS) #1 "Disclosure January 1, 2023 of accounting policies."
+Amendment to International Financial Reporting Standards (IAS) #8 "Definition January 1, 2023 of accounting estimate."
+Amendment to International Accounting Standard 12 "Deferred Tax related to January 1, 2023 Assets and Liabilities arising from a Single Transaction" The Company has assessed the aforementioned standards, interpretation s, and interpretative financial position and financial performance.